fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

 ### How I use my computer
 These are the kinds of tasks I'll be performing with them that could impact my experience.
 I don't expect the software I use to cause too much issue, but my setup having three monitors that need to be mirrored could cause some frustration depending on the desktop environment.

-* I don't mind some customization, but I'd like to keep it to using graphical tools if I can.
+* I don't mind some customization, but I want to keep it fairly light and I'd like to keep it to using graphical tools if I can.
+  * I'm all for adding a few extensions so that I can use my computer the way I like, but I'd like it to be a good experience out of the box with just a few small tweaks to suite my preferences.
   * While I am comfortable in a terminal, I prefer being able to honestly tell people that you don't need it for a good experience with Linux.
 * [Mirroring Multiple Displays](https://forums.linuxmint.com/viewtopic.php?t=418626)
   * This is the one exception where I will be comfortable using a terminal/shell script to get things working, as I consider the issue an edge-case and not something most people would need to work through for a good experience with Linux.